geospackle/geospackle/README.md

 I aim to write simple, readable, eloquent code that makes developers' lives easier when it's time to troubleshoot and refactor.
 I enjoy full stack development, dealing with data and building functional front end designs (especially geospatial data and visualizations).

-When I don't have a terminal window open, I am probably banging on drums in my studio or putting the finishing touches on a guitar solo or vocal track. :fire:
+When I don't have a terminal window open, I am probably banging on drums in my studio or putting the finishing touches on a guitar solo or vocal track. :fire::fire::fire:

 ## I work with:
 <code><img alt="Python" src="https://img.shields.io/badge/-Python-4584b6?style=for-the-badge&logo=python&logoColor=white" /></code>